nicolafiorillo/Bitcoin_rules/README.md

 ## To do

 - [X] Add Github Action to run `cargo test`, `cargo clippy`, and `cargo fmt` on every commit.
-- [X] Show compilation status of the project and unit test results in README.md.
+- [X] Show compilation status of the project in README.md.
+- [ ] Show unit test results in README.md.
 - [X] Signing commits.
 - [X] Preparing a book for notes.
 - [ ] Use a global Error enum.
 - [ ] Wrap in container.
-- [ ] Substitute `rug` with custom implementation of big integers.
 - [ ] Verify array bounds, especially in deserialization.
 - [ ] Minimize `clone()` usage.